codepr/webcrawler-from-scratch/chapter1/fetcher.md

-One of the strongest features of Go is that there's no need to explicitly declare when we want to implement an interface, we just need to implement the methods that it defines and we're good to go.
+One of the strongest features of Go is that there's no need to explicitly declare when we want to implement an interface, we just need to implement the methods that it defines and we're good.
 This makes possible to build abstractions that we foresee as useful, like in this case (classic OOP style), but also to adapt abstractions as needed after we already worked a bit on the problems we're trying to solve: